daniele-baccega/sybil-forecasting/README.md

   * One with three columns named _date_, _variant_ (name of a particular variant) and _percent_variant_ (proportion of the variant in the population; must be a number in [0, 1]).
 If you are not interested in modeling variant, pass an empty dataframe.

 ## NEWS ON COVID-19 FORECASTING
-- We tried to use estimates of real cases (https://coronasurveys.org/) with Sybil instead of working with data on confirmed cases.
+- We used estimates of real cases [3] with Sybil instead of working with data on confirmed cases.
+- We made predictions on U.S. states.

 ## INTRODUCTION
 The COVID-19 pandemic, caused by the SARS-CoV-2 virus, highlights the intricate challenges of addressing the most impactful global health crisis of the 21st century.